Smart Upgrades to Lower Your Utility Bills and Maximize Your Tax Refunds This Year

 What is the difference between a tax credit and a rebate?

 A tax credit is applied when you file your annual federal taxes, reducing the total amount of income tax you owe to the IRS.
-A rebate is typically a direct partial refund or discount given by your local utility company, state agency, or hardware retailer at the time of purchase or shortly after you submit a receipt.
+A rebate is typically a direct partial refund or discount given by your local utility company, state agency, or hardware retailer at the time of purchase or shortly after you submit a proof-of-purchase receipt.

 Do new homes qualify for the Energy Efficient Home Improvement Credit?